shopware5/devdocs/source/developers-guide/shopware-5-media-service/index.md

 Again, keep in mind that the live migration mechanism will still be in place, meaning that, if your Amazon S3 adapter is still configured, files will be migrated back to Amazon's servers when loaded by any incoming frontend request.

-#### Example: Migrating back to the simple folder structure
+#### Example: Migrating back to the simple directory structure

 Shopware provides you with two strategies: `md5` (default) and `plain`.
 A strategy describes how your media files are stored.
-By default, you'll use the `md5` based folder structure, which splits the files into three sub folders.
+By default, you'll use the `md5` based directory structure, which splits the files into three sub directories.
 This is intended to gain performance for a large set of media files.
-In case you want the old folder structure back, you have to do the following steps.
+In case you want the old directory structure back, you have to do the following steps.

 ##### 1. Create a new CDN adapter in your config.php